pearcej/cppds/_sources/Introduction/DefiningFunctions.rst

         return 0;
     }

-We could a step further and implement our own square root function by using a well-known technique called “Newton’s Method.”
+We could go a step further and implement our own square root function by using a well-known technique called “Newton’s Method.”
 Newton’s Method for approximating square roots performs an iterative computation that converges on the correct value.
 The equation